GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 Exporting a data set to a file, stream, or handle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The prototype for writing to a file (via name, stream, or file handle) is

+.. _GMT_Write_Data:

 ::